nmayorov/nmayorov.github.io/content/posts/smoother_alt_form.md

 # Some matrix identities related to Kalman filtering

-As a starting point we take the standard Kalman correction formulas with the optimal gain matrix $K$:
+As a starting point we take the standard Kalman correction formula with the optimal gain matrix $K$:
 $$
 K = P^- H^T (H P^- H^T + R)^{-1} \\\\
 P^+ = (I - K H) P^-
 $$
-These formulas are applicable for any covariance matrix $P^-$ as long as $R$ is positive definite, which we already assume in our problem.
+The formula is applicable for any covariance matrix $P^-$ as long as $R$ is positive definite, which we already assume in our problem.

 The last equation can be written as
 $$